Xeway/Ouaizeur/README.md

 # Ouaizeur
 Fun weather website

 This website is open-source and probably needs more functionnality.
+Here is the link : https://ouaizeur.herokuapp.com/

 I'm fetching the forecast data with https://www.weatherapi.com/, I've the free version so please don't spam requests, because my API keys is limited in requests/day.